 Imagine being able to whine to your heart’s content?
 Everybody whines.
 Winston Churchill whined.
 Just read the letters to his mother during the Boer War.
 “Can’t make sense of the foxholes, my clothes are damp…”.
 The only person I can’t remember whining was Mary, Jesus’ mother.
 The only time I remember her saying anything was when Jesus’ stayed behind on some trip.
 I think she said, “Why did you do that?” which is almost exactly what I would have said.

 So this was senior life and it was not unpleasant.
 You could spend the entire day at the center and participate in many activities.
 From what I could see, you didn’t even have to be a senior.
-There were people in their forties having taxes done and having their children’s taxes done, too.
+There were people in their forties having taxes done and doing yoga.
 I wanted to tell my friend, Delores all about this bonanza so she wouldn’t be so harsh on the government.
-She used to call the former president an inchoate mass of deception.
+She called our former president an inchoate mass of deception.
 “Look, Delores.
 Look at all the free stuff the government is going to give you.
 You think they want to take everything away but it’s not true.”
 They even have a Sunshine Club although I don’t think I would join that.